4th Grade

 Review Coding Concepts

+In modules E1 & E2, students are introduced to functions.
 In coding, a function is a tool that allows you to define a sequence of code to perform a specific task and reuse it multiple times.

 You can think of it like putting a recipe in a cookbook.
 Instead of researching the ingredients every time, you write the recipe once in your cookbook.
-A function performs in a similar way where you define a sequence of code to perform a task once and then use it repeatedly by calling its name.
+A function performs in a similar way, where you define a sequence of code to perform a task once and then use it repeatedly by calling its name.

 When using a function you are looking to identify a pattern that repeats at different locations on the grid.